ethereum/go-ethereum/docs/_interface/Bash-Autocomplete.md

 ### Windows

-1. Creates a powershell script file with the content below and save as `geth.ps1` anywhere in your computer.
+1. Create a powershell script file with the content below and save as `geth.ps1` anywhere in your computer.

     ```bash
     $fn = $($MyInvocation.MyCommand.Name)